-The environmental and social impact study was submitted to the federal and provincial environmental agencies at the end of July.
-Permitting is expected to take 18 months.
+The environmental and social impact study was submitted to the federal and provincial environmental agencies at the end of July 2017 and the process is going on.
 During this time, the Company will carry out detailed engineering, select the construction contractors, and purchase long lead time items.
 Construction and start-up is expected to take 21 months.
-Construction is expected to commence Q4 2018 while commercial production is expected to commence in Q3 2020.
 The Rose Lithium-Tantalum project will have a peak of 575 employees during construction and an average of 290 employees for commercial production.